 To help you with this, we have compiled a range of questions that you can expect to show up during your interviews.

 Questions that focus on product design

 As a product manager, around 34% of your Google interview questions will be design questions.
-Product design is the primary topic that will get asked about.
+Product design is the primary topic that will be asked about.

-These questions are aimed to gauge your creativity and critical thinking skills so that Google can decide whether you will be capable of designing the products they want.
+These questions are aimed at gauging your creativity and critical thinking skills so that Google can decide whether you will be capable of designing the products it wants.

 Here are some examples of product design questions:

 - List products that you love/hate and explain why

 - What improvements would you make to Google products like Gmail, Google Chrome, Google Maps, etc.?

 - How would you design a particular product that caters to people with specific needs?